You are here: Home > Maternal-Fetal Medicine Fellowship

 Maternal-Fetal Medicine Fellowship

-Detailed information about the training program is available at the following website: http://www.med.wayne.edu/prb/.
+Detailed information about the training program is available at the following website: http://www.med.wayne.edu/prb.
 The website contains information about each current fellow (as well as the faculty) and his/her publications and awards.
-The Director of the Fellowship is Dr. Sonia Hassan, and the Associate Director is Dr. Roberto Romero, Chief of the Perinatology Research Branch and Head of the Program in Perinatal Research and Obstetrics.
+The Director of the Fellowship is Dr. Lami Yeo, and the Associate Director for the PRB is Dr. Roberto Romero, Chief of the Perinatology Research Branch and Head of the Program in Perinatal Research and Obstetrics.
 The Associate Director for the Clinical Program is Dr. Yoram Sorokin, Division Director of Maternal-Fetal Medicine.
 The Program is sponsored by the Perinatology Research Branch, Detroit Medical Center, and Wayne State University.
 Fellows are employees of the Detroit Medical Center (DMC), and program oversight is with the Office of Graduate Medical Education of DMC.